ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

-## Serve Custom Models using Standalone Containers
+## Serve a Custom Model using Standalone Containers
 In this tutorial we will export a Watson NLP model from Watson Studio and to serve it with Docker.

 The model will be packaged into a the container image together with the Watson NLP Runtime.
 When the container runs it will expose REST and gRPC endpoints that client programs can use to make inference requests.